httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Target URI {#content-target-uri}

 The `@target-uri` identifier refers to the target URI of a request message.
-The value is the full absolute target URI of the request, potentially assembled from all available parts including the authority and request target.
+The value is the full absolute target URI of the request, potentially assembled from all available parts including the authority and request target as described in {{SEMANTICS}} Section 7.1.
+If used, the `@target-uri` identifier MUST occur only once in the signature input.

 For example, the following message sent over HTTPS: